Towards Explainable Industrial Anomaly Detection via Knowledge-Guided Latent Reasoning: Experiments

 \textbf{Ablation Study.} To evaluate the contributions of key components in the proposed Reason-IAD, we conduct ablation studies on four public datasets, as summarized in Table~\ref{table:ablation}.
 Incorporating knowledge guidance consistently improves detection accuracy across all datasets.
 Specifically, on MVTec, accuracy increases from 85.75\% to 88.49\%, with an average gain of 3.22\% across the four datasets, highlighting the critical role of prior knowledge.
 Latent reasoning further enhances performance by 1.03\%, improving the model’s inference capability.
 Moreover, integrating visual information provides an additional average improvement of 0.33\%, indicating that the model effectively leverages visual evidence during reasoning.
 When all components are combined, Reason-IAD achieves the best overall performance, underscoring the effectiveness of the proposed modules.

-\textbf{Performance Gain of Reason-IAD.} To more intuitively demonstrate the improvements brought by Reason-IAD, we measure its performance gains over the baseline models.
-As shown in Figure~\ref{fig:gain}, Reason-IAD consistently outperforms all four base models.
-The improvement is particularly pronounced on the GoodsAD dataset, with an average gain of 6.27\%, and remains substantial on the more challenging VisA dataset, with a 3.51\% gain, attributable to the effective integration of knowledge guidance and latent reasoning.
+\textbf{Impact of Visual Patch Number.} As shown in Figure~\ref{fig:patch}(a), we study the effect of varying the number of injected visual patches on anomaly detection performance.
+As the number of patches increases, detection accuracy improves steadily; however, further increasing the number leads to performance degradation.
+This suggests that a limited set of fine-grained visual cues is sufficient to effectively guide latent reasoning, whereas excessive patches introduce redundancy that hinders optimization.

+\textbf{Impact of Noise Scale.} We further investigate how the perturbation magnitude $\sigma$ governs the dynamics of latent optimization.
+As illustrated in Figure~\ref{fig:patch}(b), increasing the initial noise scale enhances exploration, enabling the model to traverse a broader range of latent trajectories and discover higher-confidence reasoning paths.
+However, when $\sigma$ becomes excessively large, the perturbations destabilize the optimization process, resulting in performance degradation.
+This suggests that latent reasoning benefits from a well-calibrated level of perturbation.

 \textbf{Impact of Iteration Number.} To evaluate the effect of iteration count on model performance, we conduct experiments on four base models for anomaly detection, as shown in Figure~\ref{fig:iteration}.
 The results indicate that increasing the number of iterations consistently improves anomaly reasoning, demonstrating that iterative optimization effectively enhances latent reasoning.
 Although minor fluctuations occur in intermediate steps, the models maintain high accuracy and continue to benefit from additional iterations, highlighting their capacity to leverage iterative optimization.
-Iterations are fixed at 10 to balance performance and efficiency.
+Iterations are fixed at 10 to balance performance and efficiency. \textbf{Sensitivity to the Number of Latent Tokens.} To evaluate how the number of latent tokens influences the capacity of the latent reasoning space, we perform an ablation study by varying the token count, with results shown in Table~\ref{tab:latent_tokens}.
+An insufficient number of tokens limits the representation of intermediate reasoning states, whereas an excessive number enlarges the optimization space and slightly compromises stability.
+Performance remains relatively stable across configurations, with four latent tokens yielding the best results.
+This indicates that a moderate number of latent tokens strikes a favorable balance between reasoning capacity and optimization stability.

 \textbf{Qualitative Analysis.} Figure~\ref{fig:case} presents the outputs of various models on the anomaly detection task.
 Both Qwen3-thinking and Qwen3 fail to produce accurate predictions.
 Although Qwen3 detects some potential defects, it ultimately misclassifies the image as normal.
-In contrast, Reason-IAD generates the correct prediction while accurately identifying the key visual evidence of fine-grained industrial defects.
+In contrast, Reason-IAD generates the correct prediction while accurately identifying the key visual evidence of industrial defects.